k-xo/diffnote/README.md

 ## Usage

-To use DiffNote, simply run the following command in your Git repository: ```diffnote```
+To use diffnote, simply run the following command in your Git repository: ```diffnote```

-DiffNote will generate a commit message based on the current Git diff and automatically commit the changes.
+diffnote will generate a commit message based on the current Git diff and automatically commit the changes.

 ## Features